 Sport and physical activity delivers immediate mental health and social benefits, while having a long-term positive impact on our physical health.
 Getting active in the way that’s right for us – and planning how we’re going to keep going through the colder, darker months – will help us cope with the ongoing impact of coronavirus restrictions.

-To help encourage young people to maintain a healthy lifestyle in a safe environment we have partnered with BrightBikeLights to invite you to get out orienteering this Autumn and share your photos to British Orienteering’s Facebook page/Twitter account with the hashtag #getactivethisautumn
+To help encourage young people to maintain a healthy lifestyle in a safe environment British Orienteering have partnered with BrightBikeLights.com (who also provide Orienteering headlights) to invite you to get out orienteering this Autumn and share your photos to British Orienteering’s Facebook page and / or Twitter account with the hashtag #getactivethisautumn

-Entries shared with us will be in with a chance of winning prizes such as the latest Ferei Headlamp and enable you to continue to stay active even when the dark winter nights set in.
+Entries shared with us will be in with a chance of winning prizes such as the latest Ferei headlamp which will enable you to continue to stay active even when the dark winter nights set in.
 For more information and terms and conditions see here.

 Whether you are a member or non-member of British Orienteering - we would like to encourage families and specifically those under 21 years old to share photos with us of you taking part in any Orienteering activities/events between now and the end of November including;

-Or activities at home or in your local green spaces such as those below - for example what about matching Autumnal colour markers with something you can find in nature of that colour?
+Or activities at home, in the garden or in your local green spaces see below.
+Have fun matching Autumnal colour markers with something you can find in nature of that colour?
 Or explore your local green spaces and learn in the outdoors by finding specific trees or creating courses with our handy tree Orienteering markers?

-Above all we want you to have fun this Autumn, and continue to find ways of staying active and Orienteering in a way that suits you and your areas levels of COVID19 restrictions.
+Above all we want you to have fun this Autumn, and continue to find ways of staying active.
+Orienteering is a great way to stay active locally in the area where you live and within the government COVID-19 restrictions.

 More advice such as how to use downloadable software such as OCAD to Map your Home is below.
 For a home map, we simply recommend using a green triangle as the start symbol and red circles numbered for the markers.